What Is Considered When Calculating Spousal Support?

 Parties to a divorce may apply for spousal support.
-The amount of support ordered, if any at all, will be determined by the courts.
+The amount of support ordered, if any at all, will be determined by the courts, or if you choose an alternative resolution method, you and your partner have some flexibility to reach an agreement on spousal support that might be different than what the courts would order.
 The court looks to a variety of factors when determining spousal support such as the length of the marriage or relationship, the occupations and homecare of both parties, and any orders or agreements in place by the court or the parties.
 The court will also take into consideration the economic situations of both parties at the breakdown of the marriage, the impact that child rearing has on the finances of either party and if a financial hardship would be put on to either party if support is awarded.
 Finally, what the court will NOT look to is the reason for the breakdown of the marriage.
 This means, the court will not award spousal support to punish certain behaviour such as adultery.

 What Does It Mean to Impute an Income?

-The concept of imputing income is the Courts solution to the problem of parties intentionally under-employing themselves to receive more spousal support.
+The concept of imputing income is the Courts solution to the problem of parties intentionally under-employing themselves to reduce the amount of spousal support payable.
 In the recent Zigiris v.
 Foustanellas decision, the court focused on the importance of the spouse receiving spousal support to actively seek professional employment that corresponds to their education and training.
 If the party does not take reasonable actions to obtain employment consistent with their experience, the court reserves the right to impute their income.
 What this means is that the Court is able to assign the party with an income that they see rational considering age, education, skills, past work experience and health of the party.
 The court will then use this imputed income to determine spousal support payments.

-What Happen to Spousal Support If the Payor Retires?
+What Happens to Spousal Support If the Payor Retires?